ajbd2106/kafka-spark-structured-streaming-assignment/README.md

 # kafka-spark-structured-streaming-assignmen
+# 1. Create a Spark Structured Streaming (Python or Scala) Pipeline to publish some data to Kafka
 Created a Spark Structured Streaming code streaming_producer.py in Python to publish some data to Kafka.
 We use Spark Structured Streaming in Python to publish data to Kafka, I have used foreach sink to write data to Kafka.
 I have used  'while True' loop to generate the desired XML data.
 Note that this example uses a rate source for demonstration purposes.
+# 2. Using Spark Structured Streaming (Python or Scala) read the same data from Kafka and store it in HDFS Parquet - RAW Zone (use any sample XML with nested elements)
 Created Spark Structured Streaming code streaming_consumer.py in Python to read the same data from Kafka and store it in HDFS Parquet - RAW Zone
+# 3. Reads data from RAW Zone using an Hourly scheduled Spark Batch process and loads the final parquet file – (Processed Zone)
+Created Spark Structured Streaming code batch_processing.py in Python to read the same data from Kafka and store it in HDFS Parquet - RAW Zone
+# •	Create a sample Project Folder Structure for Code i.e. scripts, logs, etc. to show how it will be organized
 Createed a sample Project Folder Structure for Code in git.
+Included logs, etc. to show how it will be organized

+#	Create sample scripts (pseudo code) and place them in the corresponding folder
+Create sample scripts (more than pseudo code) and placed them in the corresponding folder

+# Consume Kafka (Offset Maintenance and De-duplication)
-Included logs, etc. to show how it will be organized Create sample scripts (more than pseudo code) and placed them in the corresponding folder Consumer Kafka (Offset Maintenance and De-duplication) - If my application needs to maintain message ordering and prevent duplication, we can enable idempotency for your Apache Kafka producer.
+Consumer Kafka (Offset Maintenance and De-duplication) - If my application needs to maintain message ordering and prevent duplication, we can enable idempotency for your Apache Kafka producer.
 An idempotent producer has a unique producer ID and uses sequence IDs for each message, allowing the broker to ensure, on a per-partition basis, that it is committing ordered messages with no duplication.

             Set the ProducerConfig configuration parameters relevant to the idempotent producer:

             enable.idempotence=true
             acks=all

-Applied XML Parsing and flattening
+# Applied XML Parsing and flattening
 Data validation code included as well for Schema Validation , Data Type validation and Data formatting created a batch_processing.py code to move data from RAW to Processed zone as well as Partitioning the data based on a date field in the final Parquet file (Processed Zone)

-Apology if i have created a project and code while expectation was pseudo only but i felt like giving more Created shell script to submit spark job
+# Apology if i have created a project and code while expectation was pseudo only but i felt like giving more
+Created shell script to submit spark job

-To ensure that only delta (new or changed) records are pulled from the RAW Zone to the Processed Zone, you can use a watermark and event time-based processing.
+# To ensure that only delta (new or changed) records are pulled from the RAW Zone to the Processed Zone, you can use a watermark and event time-based processing.
 Spark Structured Streaming allows you to handle late arriving data by using event time and watermarking, which is particularly useful in scenarios where data arrives out of order.
 Explanation:
 read_data_from_raw_zone: The function now includes withWatermark to specify the watermark duration.
 This setting defines how late the arriving events can be before they are considered as late.

 process_and_write_to_processed_zone: The mode is changed to append to handle incremental processing and only append new data to the existing Parquet files in the Processed Zone.

-To manage the size of the RAW Zone and prevent it from becoming very large, you can implement a data retention and archiving strategy.
+# To manage the size of the RAW Zone and prevent it from becoming very large, you can implement a data retention and archiving strategy.
 This strategy involves periodically moving or archiving older data to a different location or storage system.
 Below are steps and considerations for implementing such a strategy:

 Define Retention Policy: